ayush-mourya/BUSGY-Figma/README.md

 ## Conclusion

-We believe that through a thorough application of interaction design principles, this app will provide a simple, effective, and user-friendly solution to the challenges faced by DTC bus commuters in Delhi.
+We believe that through a thorough application prototype of interaction design principles, this app will provide a simple, effective, and user-friendly solution to the challenges faced by DTC bus commuters in Delhi.